 The inside of a normal mouth is lined with mucosa, which is a special type of skin that should be pink and smooth.
 If a change in color or texture occurs, then it could be a warning sign for a pathological concern, such as oral cancer and other diseases.
 Drs.
-Blecha and Jandali provide thorough treatment plans based on the needs of each patient.
+Blecha and Jandali provide patients in Naperville thorough treatment plans based on the needs of each patient.
 During your oral pathology consultation, your doctor will discuss specific details, such as possible surgical risks or sensory nerve damage.

 Signs You Might Need Pathology Treatment

 Regular exams with a general dentist are important for detecting potential pathology issues in the early stages.
 Additionally, you should watch for potential signs that might indicate the need to talk to a doctor about your oral health.
 Symptoms include:

 - Whitish patches (leukoplakia) in the mouth